FlavioDias97/CGC/README.md

 Simple gc in c

-Just a copy paste from save.
+Just a copy paste for save the code.

 For more information read the original article (http://maplant.com/gc.html)